gixo/dnd-spelldeck/README.md

 ## Copyright and credit

-The spells text included in this repository are property of Wizards of the Coast.
+The spells text and data included in this repository are property of Wizards of the Coast.
 These are licensed under Open Gaming License and the LICENSE file included does *not* cover them, only the Python and LaTeX code.